 If a first grade teacher warns students they can't subtract big numbers from small numbers and the fifth grade teacher says they can, both teachers would be correct.
 First-graders live in a concrete world where you can't have less than none, while a fifth-grader is able to grasp the abstract concept of negative numbers.

 Religious understanding has also progressed from the purely concrete practices of animal sacrifice that the early Jewish community required, to the more abstract concepts of spiritual rebirth.
-When Christ taught we must be "born again," He was using a metaphor that was beyond the reach of the earliest followers of Moses who worshipped a golden calf soon after leaving Egypt. it was the lessons learned through Moses that prepared the Jews for the message of Jesus, just as it is the lessons of the first grade teacher that prepares a student for fifth grade.
+When Christ taught we must be "born again," He was using a metaphor that was beyond the reach of the earliest followers of Moses who worshiped a golden calf soon after leaving Egypt.
+It was the lessons learned through Moses that prepared the Jews for the message of Jesus, just as it is the lessons of the first grade teacher that prepares a student for fifth grade.

 The Golden Rule exists in ALL Major Religions.